-We need to focus on children and families in the 20% most deprived areas, children in care, children with special needs and children who are vulnerable or those who are disadvantaged.
+We need to focus on children and families in the 20% most deprived areas, families from ethnic minorities, children in care, children with special needs and children who are vulnerable or those who are disadvantaged.

-- Children and young people perform well at all key stages. - SEND education meets the needs of children locally. - Schools serve all children and young people well and nobody misses out on learning. - Adults have access to learning opportunities which supports employment and life skills.
+- Children and young people perform well at all key stages. - SEND education meets the needs of children locally. - Schools serve all children and young people well and nobody misses out on learning.

-- Increase average attainment 8 score of all pupils. - Reduce percentage of SEND children electively home educated. - Reduce rate of permanent exclusions (per 100 pupils).
+Adults have access to learning opportunities which supports employment and life skills.

+How we will achieve our ambition
-We will ensure all families have access to the best education and can access educational settings to meet their children's needs.

-We will ensure that all children, including those with SEND or vulnerabilities are able to develop resilience and independence.

-We will work to Increase the uptake of free early education entitlement for all two, three and four years old.

-We will work with all education partners to identify children at risk of exclusion, and develop packages of support to enable children to remain in appropriate education settings.

-We will ork with all education partners to provide sufficient education places to meet need of all children, including those with SEND.

-We will develop a West Northants youth offer to provide children with safe spaces out of school.
+- We will ensure all families have access to the best education and can access educational settings to meet their children's needs. - We will ensure that all children, including those with SEND or vulnerabilities are able to develop resilience and independence. - We will work to Increase the uptake of free early education entitlement for all two, three and four years old. - We will work with all education partners to identify children at risk of exclusion, and develop packages of support to enable children to remain in appropriate education settings. - We will work with all education partners to provide sufficient education places to meet need of all children, including those with SEND. - We will develop a West Northants youth offer to provide children with safe spaces out of school.